'She was a mum to all of us': Phoenix Theatre stalwart Liz Milne dies aged 73

 “It was Terry Pratchett’s Going Postal, which was the one that she drifted off to in the end.
 Which is lovely, because it’s one of her favourites.
 And it’s literally my favourite book.

-“She lived for those for those books.
-The fact they were able to help see her into the hereafter was, was really, really special.”
+“She lived for those books.
+The fact they were able to help see her into the hereafter was really, really special.”

 “It was such a lovely time, mum sitting back and just occasionally with a big smile on her face,” Jonnie added.
 “And that was a very, very touching moment to have.”